Voyz/databay/docs/source/_intro/overview.rst

+.. _overview:

 Overview
 --------

+.. container:: text-block

     Databay is a Python interface for scheduled data transfer.

-Its primary purpose is to facilitate transfer of (any) data from A to B, on a scheduled interval.
+    It facilitates transfer of (any) data from A to B, on a scheduled interval.

-..
-  It provides an infrastructure for defining a repeating transfer of data between inputs and outputs.

 In Databay, data transfer is expressed with three components: